MohammadAl-Refaie/Flight-analysis-using-Apache-Spark/README.md

-# Flight-analysis-using-Apache-Spark
+✈️ Flight Analysis Using Apache Spark

+Big Data Project — PySpark + Python Visualization

-This project applies PySpark and Python data visualization to analyze real-world-style flight data.
-The dataset contains flight records with timestamps, airports, airlines, and seat/passenger counts with 1 million records.
+This project applies Apache Spark (PySpark) and Python data visualization to analyze large-scale flight data.
+The dataset (1 million+ records) includes:

+Departure & arrival timestamps

+Source & destination airports

+Airline information

+Passenger & seat counts

-Note: Please contact me if you need the dataset.
+📌 Note: The dataset is not publicly uploaded.
+Please contact me if you need access to the data.

-🚀 How to Run?

-1- Install PySpark in python

-2- Update the file path to your local trip.txt

-3- Run the script in any PySpark-enabled environment
+🔍 Project Overview

+Using PySpark's RDD API, this project performs several analytical tasks, including:

+- Time-based filtering and transformation

+- Counting flights per day / month

+- Extracting flights by airport and time ranges

+- Calculating occupancy rates

+- Storing results as distributed output

+- Visualizing results using Matplotlib

+- This showcases strong proficiency with Big Data processing, distributed computations, and data visualization.

+- Contact If you need the dataset or have questions about the project, feel free to reach out 📬.